lee212/simpleazure/docs/azure_quickstart_templates.rst

 A template in the azure quickstart is served in a single directory with required json files to describe resource deployments.
-Simple Azure provides template information based on these files on the github repository.
+Simple Azure provides template information in Python based on the directory name and the files in the directory.
 Metadata, for example, is supplied by:

 ::

-        >>> template.metadata()
+        >>> vm_sshkey_template.metadata()
         dateUpdated                                               2015-06-05
         description        This template allows you to create a Virtual M... githubUsername                                             squillace